captaincoffee/p218/_posts/2018-06-23-fhwa-edc-report-dec-2017.md

 ---
 title: Every Day Counts Progress Report No.2 Available
-tags:
-  - FHWA
-  - EDC
-  - progress report
-  - Center for Accelerated Innovation
+tags: FHWA, EDC, progress report, Center for Accelerated Innovation
 ---
 The FHWA Center for Accelerated Innovation has issued the EDC-4 Progress Report #2.
 <!--more-->